mjwgeek/USRP2M17-Selector/README.md

 # USRP2M17-Selector
 The ability to choose from a list of M17 Reflectors, and Modules, and Restart the USRP2M17 Service via a web application

-USRP2M17-Selector Documentation

-Overview
+## Overview

   This project provides a web interface for managing M17 reflectors using the USRP2M17 Bridge system.

-  The install script now installs and configures USRP2M17 Bridge.
+  The install script now installs and configures USRP2M17 Bridge and should work on AllStarlink 2 and HamVOIP.

-Requirements
+## Requirements

   A web server (Apache or similar)